-Not long after the mark was put into common use, probably because most of the first books printed then were copies of the Bible and this mark would appear in vermilion on title page, it became associated with Christianity, leading to the idea that it was the Patriarchal Cross over the earth, which still happens today.
-Whether or not printers were complicit in this is unclear, but it’s possible as, like today, they probably would do/say just about anything to keep their clients happy.
+As the new mark was put into common use, it would appear in vermilion on title page of a printed book.
+Initially, many of the first books printed were copies of the Bible.
+Because of this, it became associated with Christianity, leading to the idea that it was the Patriarchal Cross over the earth, which still happens today.
+Whether or not printers were complicit in this is unclear.

 By using this mark we humbly hope to pursue printing in the same brave, innovative, and quality-driven methods as our printing forefathers and pay respect to what they achieved in a time when making marks on paper with a machine was much more difficult.